SwitchbackTech/compass/docs/backend/flow.gcal.sync.md

 4. Compass calls GCal's API to get the updated events

-5. Compass filters out the events that it has already accounted for in its DB
+5. Compass updates its DB with the response from GCal API

-- does this by excluding the events that have `extendedProperty.origin` === `compass`
+- It does not attempt to filter out the events that it already updated based on `origin`, because doing so breaks when the user updates an event that was created in Compass and updated in GCal

-6. Compass updates its DB with any remaining changes
+  - Since the event will have `origin` of `compass`, but be changed in GCal, and thus should be synced.
+So, not as simple as just excluding

 User **deletes** event in **Compass**: